Kozaky/clojure-template/README.md

 docker run --name mydb -e POSTGRES_PASSWORD=secret -d -p 5432:5432 postgres
 ```

-Once it is running, we can run the migrations from the REPL:
+Once it is running, we can execute the migrations from the REPL:
 ```
 user=> (require '[ragtime.repl :as repl]) nil